EmirSalihbasic/C-NeuralNetworks/README.md

 I will also make some algorithms:

+1) Multilayer Perceptron (one input layer, one hidden layer and one output layer).
+Used in functions where underlying relationships are compley, image recognition, text classification, in finance is used in stock prediction)

-1) Backpropriation (included forward pass with a given input, Error calculation, Backpropriation, Weight and Bias Updates).
+2) Backpropriation (included forward pass with a given input, Error calculation, Backpropriation, Weight and Bias Updates).
 Backpropagation is a training algorithm used to adjust the weights and biases of a neural network to minimize prediction errors.
 Here's what such a result might indicate: